Melbourne Express

 Melbourne Express was a free newspaper distributed on weekday mornings at railway stations in Melbourne, Australia.
 It was published by Fairfax Media.

+History

-Melbourne Express was launched on 5 February 2001, one day before mX, another free newspaper also aimed at commuters, but distributed in the evenings was launched by News Corporation.
+Melbourne Express was launched on 5 February 2001.
+A day earlier, mX, another free newspaper also aimed at commuters that was distributed in the evenings, was launched by News Corporation.

-Melbourne Express ceased publication on the 7 September 2001.
+Melbourne Express ceased publication on the 7 September 2001, just seven months after its initial foundation.
 The final edition featured a single frontpage headline stating "Goodbye, and thanks for all the fish" with short explanation explaining the reason for the decision.